hahnlab/CAFE/README.md

 # Install

-Run "make" from the home directory.
+Run "./configure" and "make" from the home directory.
 If the readline library is available on the system, running "make USE_READLINE=1" will allow CAFE to support a command line history.

 # History